by-student-2017/Phase-field/README.md

 - For "python" code examples, see Dr. Yamanaka's https://github.com/Yamanaka-Lab-TUAT.

+- I plan to continue using C language in the future.
+Python has many advantages, but it often causes confusion due to specification changes.
+Readers who want to avoid short-term use should consider using C language.

 - Undeveloped: 3D dendrite growth, effects of oxygen defects in PbTiO3, crystal growth dependence on plane orientation, etc.

 ## Installation